mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 * Preprovisioned (based on Ansible, requires SSH)
 * [VMware vSphere][capv]

+For more information about the supported CAPI providers please check out the official DKP documentation: [Advanced configuration][advanced configuration]
 Beside the pre-integrated, supported providers, you can bring in any other CAPI provider.
 This blog post shows you the needed steps to run DKP on Hetzner Cloud by using the Hetzner CAPI provider.